gkalab/cer2nut/README.md

 - Follow steps 2+3 four times to convert the promotion piece back into a queen.

 The change of the promotion piece is only valid for the next promotion; any other move resets the promotion piece back to a queen.

+### Tabutronic Spectrum e-boards

+To change the brightness of the LEDs, place all the pieces in their starting positions and then place the white king on A3, B3, ..., or H3.
+Placing the white king on A3 selects the lowest brightness, while placing it on H3 selects the highest brightness.

 ### Switching between e-boards